PrashantThirumal/Python/Robotics/Project 2/readme.txt

 from the serial port, you get a resource busy error.
 It makes sense as when one thread is trying to read data from the serial port another thread is simultaneously trying to write to the serial port.
 Hence by implementing semaphores for each method, it let me avoid the synchronisation problem altogether.

+Due to a lack of time, I did not implement data logging.
+(It was extra credit)

 Pitfalls:
 You need to press and hold the clean button for 1-2 seconds and let go immediately after.
 After a short delay, the Roomba will start moving.